-Purpose: Shift existing resources to create a position for an Outreach and Stewardship Coordinator (tentative title), whose focus will be facilitating communication, engagement and stewardship related to the urban forest with a range of groups including schools, community groups, residents and industries.
+Purpose: Create a staff position focused on facilitating communication, engagement and stewardship related to the urban forest with a range of groups including schools, community groups, residents and industries.

-Current Practices: Limited outreach and education is undertaken through: the City's website (Trees and Community Forests pages); interactions of City staff with landowners and developers related to implementation of the City's urban forest policies, tree by-laws and guidelines; and participation of Forestry Services staff in presentations, tree planting events and community tree inventories when resources permit.
+Current Practices: Limited outreach and education is undertaken through: the City's website (Trees and Community Forests pages); interactions of City staff with landowners and developers related to implementation of the City's urban forest policies, tree by-laws and guidelines; and participation of urban forestry staff in presentations, tree planting events and community tree inventories when resources permit.